 Reasons for working with us for partnership agreements

-- We review partnership agreements when new partners are admitted under a fixed fee service (discussed below) or when there is a partner departure.
+- We review partnership agreements when new partners are admitted under a fixed fee service (discussed below).

-- We have particular expertise in managing insolvency and dissolution of partnerships.
+- We have particular expertise in managing exits and concluding partnership settlement agreements.

 - Avoiding litigation by resolution of partnership disputes is our job.
 Where needed our solicitors have the expertise to handle dispute litigation, injunctions, commercial fraud and enforcement of restrictive covenants.

-New joiners – fixed price review of the partnership agreement for £650 plus VAT
+Fixed price review of the partnership agreement for £750 plus VAT

 We are able to offer meetings or telephone conference calls at relatively short notice at our Central London offices.
 Our service will include guidance on: